slevithan/oniguruma-to-es/README.md

 # Oniguruma-To-ES

-A lightweight **Oniguruma to JavaScript RegExp transpiler** that runs in the browser or on your server.
+A lightweight **Oniguruma to JavaScript RegExp transpiler** that runs in the browser and on your server.
 Use it to:

 - Take advantage of Oniguruma's extended regex capabilities in JavaScript.
 - Run regexes intended for Oniguruma in JavaScript, such as those used in TextMate grammars (used by VS Code, [Shiki](https://shiki.matsu.io/) syntax highlighter, etc.).